Justin-Sawyer/recipes-and-deliveries/README.md

 #### Product & Recipe relationship

-The developer is aware that as his models are now, he has to add both Recipes and Products in two different places (both in admin and in the HTML rendering).
+The developer is aware that as his models are now, he has to add Recipes and Products in two different places (both in admin and in the HTML rendering).
 To alleviate any errors caused if admin add one but not the other, the developer has used an `if`statment in the HTML:

 ```
 <h3 class="subtitle">What's in the box?</h3>